camilochs/pole-lang/README.md

 ## Pole-lang

 A simple programming language for processing text files.
-Pole-lang is an interpreted language that works in bash.
+Pole-lang is an interpreted language that works on bash.

 Example: